 cleaning is important for appearance and wear.
 Unless removed, sharp

 particles of grit can become embedded and slice carpet fibers.

-Use a carpet sweeper to pick up daily dirt, crumbs, hair, etc. every day, or
+Use a carpet sweeper to pick up daily dirt, crumbs, hair, etc.

-Which Sweeper Should I Use: For normal use, the
+Which Rotor Should I Use: For normal use,

 Improving the Efficiency of Your Carpet Sweeper:

 If the sweeper tends to miss fine lint or dust, try dampening the

 - After every use of the Carpet Sweeper, empty